bbeetlesam/404-isecret-page/README.md

-# Stack of the Stucked Space
+# Stacks in the Space Stuck

 ohh fucking legs\
 idk we both are too lazy to finish this game just in time